anchore/anchore-engine/README.md

            #auto_policy_sync: True
 ```

+4. Make other changes to config.yaml to enable additional features or tune to your environment (not required for basic usage)

-4. Create a directory to expose as a volume for PostgreSQL data
+5. Create a directory to expose as a volume for PostgreSQL data

 `mkdir -p /root/aevolume/db/`

 ## Running Anchore Engine using Docker Compose
 To run Anchore Engine using Docker Compose the following additional steps must be performed:

-1. Download the [docker-compose.yaml](https://github.com/anchore/anchore-engine/blob/master/scripts/docker-compose/docker-compose.yaml) file from the scripts/docker-compose directory of the github project.
+1. Download the [docker-compose.yaml](https://raw.githubusercontent.com/anchore/anchore-engine/master/scripts/docker-compose/docker-compose.yaml) file from the scripts/docker-compose directory of the github project.

-2. [Optional] If running on Red Hat Enterprise Linux or CentOS with SELinux enabled:
-The anchore-engine container needs to be run in in privileged mode to allow access to the Docker Socket.
-Edit docker-compose.yaml to remove the comment (#) from the `privileged: true` configuration parameter.

-3. Run `docker-compose pull` to instruct Docker to download the required container images from DockerHub.
+2. Run `docker-compose pull` to instruct Docker to download the required container images from DockerHub.

-4. To start Anchore Engine run `docker-compose up -d`
+3. To start Anchore Engine run `docker-compose up -d`

-5. To stop the Anchore Engine run `docker-compose down`
+4. To stop the Anchore Engine run `docker-compose down`

 ## Getting Started

 Anchore Engine is using the [Anchore CLI](https://github.com/anchore/anchore-cli).